 If you’re planning a barbecue or picnic, take an example from the Spanish and get things off to a refreshing start with a delicious gazpacho.
-Bursting with fresh veggies, this cold soup is healthy and perfect for summer.
+This gazpacho recipe lends itself to casual porch food, to elegant restaurant fare, to gazpacho shooters for Summer get togethers.
+This is my version, developed using the high-acid heirloom tomatoes we grow at HeathGlen Farm.

-Jump to: RECIPE | What is Gazpacho Andaluz? | Origins/History | Key Ingredients | Best Tomatoes for Gazpacho | How to Serve | Other Cold Spanish Soups
+Jump to: RECIPE | What is Gazpacho Andaluz? | Origins | Ingredients | Best Tomatoes for Gazpacho | Serving Suggestions | Other Cold Spanish Soups | FAQ

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–